csenoseain/QA-Web-UITestFW/README.md

 # QA-Web-UITestFW
-Web Automation Framework from Making Sense QA Department
+Web Automation Framework using Selenium, C# and BrowserStack